SeaJay39673/moose__project_2/Goal1/Goal1.md

 #### Goals/TODO:
 * Run simulations in Abaqus and compare results.
 * Look into converting simulation into Python script through ParaView.

+### 2:45 PM - 3:40 PM
+#### Summary
+* Laptop crashed with blue screen.
+Had to install new update and restart a few times to get things working smoothly again.
+* Installed VMWare Horizon Client and connected to remote lab.

+#### Goals/TODO:
+* Begin Abaqus tutorials
+* Run simulations in Abaqus and compare results